 Setting up SAML

-- Navigate to Settings > Users > Registration
+- In the Manage workspace, navigate to Settings > Users > Registration

 - Ensure 'Enable registration via 3rd party authentication' has been enabled

 - In the '3rd party authentication' box, select the SAML checkbox